cyhofe/cyhofe/README.md

 - 👋 Hi, I’m @cyhofe
 - 👀 I’m interested in Bioinformatics,
-- 🌱 I’m currently learning about metagenomics as part of my PhD.
+- 🌱 As part of my PhD, I am currently working on metagenomics.

 <!---